Let’s face it, Chicago is one massive city!

 Do a quick search of Chicago neighborhoods and you’ll find over 100 neatly defined communities, neighborhoods, and suburban cities.
 Every neighborhood is a little different, but there’s no doubt Chicagoans love and embrace the uniqueness of each one.

-Picking the best place to stay in Chicago with kids is a tough task, but that doesn’t mean I won’t give it a try!
+Picking the best place to stay in Chicago with kids is a tough task, but here are a few of our favorites to help you make your decision.

-Read on for my top 5 Chicago neighborhood picks for families:
+Read on for my top 5 Chicago neighborhoods for families: